scholarslab/engl-5559/herzig/README.md

         license="PD"
         url="https://upload.wikimedia.org/wikipedia/commons/2/22/Tree_fern_2.jpg">

- # Caribbean as Eden Trope
+ #
-In Jacmel Balthazar "let her see in a dream the space between purgatory and Eden, a bay whose beauty resembled the area carved out by the Caribbean Sea in the Jacmelian coastline" (Depestre 41).
-Playing on the trope of Caribbean as Eden
-Mimi Sheller explains how the Caribbean "is represented as a perpetual Garden of Eden in which visitors can indulge all their desires and ﬁnd a haven for relaxation, rejuvenation, and sensuous abandon (13).
+Playing on the colonialist trope of Caribbean as Eden, Mimi Sheller explains how the Caribbean "is represented as a perpetual Garden of Eden in which visitors can indulge all their desires and ﬁnd a haven for relaxation, rejuvenation, and sensuous abandon (13).
+Depestre acknowledges this Edenic setting, when the character Balthazar projects "in a dream the space between purgatory and Eden, a bay whose beauty resembled the area carved out by the Caribbean Sea in the Jacmelian coastline" (Depestre 41).

 <param ve-image
        label="Thomas Cole's The Garden of Eden (1828)" description="Caribbean Spaces as Edenic to Colonizers"